alecthibodeau/radtabs-client/README.md

 But once the final work appears, the specific steps taken in the frenzy of creation may be lost to time.
 Years later an artist may want to know how many hours the work took to complete… or what materials went into it… or who was an influence at the time.

 My project is a tracking program for the development of loosely-structured work.
 It allows a user to record the details of self-directed tasks.
-As an artist myself I've used such techniques before: usually scribbles on paper to jot down time spent on a drawing, or to mentions which artists were inspiring me at the time.
+As an artist myself I've used such techniques before: usually scribbles on paper to jot down time spent on a drawing or to mention which artists were inspiring me at the time.
 There are gaps though.
 Sometimes I wish I had noted, for example, which type of pen I'd used for a certain drawing, or what library book contained a particular reference image I liked.

 With the RadTabs website I can quickly and easily track my work.
 I call the data entries "tabs" – as in "keeping tabs" on my work.
 And this project isn't limited to me, or even artists in particular.
 Anyone completing self-directed work can use it to keep tabs on what they do: woodworkers, plumbers, knitters, etc. Then the stored data can be referenced later and used as the basis for calculations.